sreedhargs89/ridePool/README.md

   "password": "12345"
 }

-2. Offer ride : If you are travelling in your vehicle, you can offer this ride to others application/json http://localhost:8080/ridePool/rest/api/offerRide
+2. Offer ride : If you are travelling in your vehicle, you can offer this ride to other http://localhost:8080/ridePool/rest/api/offerRide application/json
 {
   "from": "SAP Labs",
   "to": "JP Nagar",